How to Clean Click Lock Wood Flooring: Mistakes To Avoid!

 - Wood Floor Cleaner: Use cleaners that are pH-neutral and designed explicitly for wood to avoid damage.

-- Dry Cleaning: Begin by sweeping or vacuuming to remove surface dust and debris.
+- Bucket & Water: Only if required by your chosen cleaner.
 Remember to avoid vacuums with a beater bar, which can inadvertently scratch the wood surface.

 - Wet Cleaning: This step should be approached with caution.
 Dampen your microfiber mop or cloth with your wood floor cleaner and proceed to mop, following the wood grain.
 The keyword here is “damp” – wood and water have a contentious relationship, and excessive moisture can warp your beautiful floor.